ptocxv/AXI-Stream-video-filtering-on-FPGA/README.md

 # AXI-Stream Sobel HDMI

-A real-time FPGA video processing project using an AXI-Stream-style architecture.
-The goal is to rebuild a previous coordinate-based Sobel/video design into a cleaner, more reusable streaming pipeline that can later adapt to real HDMI or camera input.
+A real-time FPGA video processing system that receives live HDMI input, converts the active video stream into an AXI-Stream-style pixel pipeline, applies grayscale conversion, 3×3 window generation, and Sobel edge detection, then outputs the processed edge-detected frames back to an HDMI monitor.

 ## System Overview